imfl/beautiful-jekyll/derivative-pricing/index.md

 *A demo of code for Project 1.
 Note how fast it is.
 Without a carefully designed data structure, it could take quite a few minutes.*

+- For the C and Java code for these projects, click [here](https://github.com/imfl/derivative-pricing) (GitHub).

 ## 1. Pricing a derivative whose payoff is linked with two stocks

 *using a two-state lattice tree with forward shooting grid (FSG) techinique*